keithhorbin/sql-challenge/README.md

-# Employee Database Assignment
+# Employee Database ERD and ETL

 ## Background

-Research project on employees of a corporation over two decades.
-The task is to recreate databases off of CSV records that exist for the corporation.
+Project on employees of a corporation over two decades.
+The task is to create databases off of CSV records that exist for the corporation.

-In this assignment, I had to understand the data files, learn how they are interrelated, diagram the relationships, design and build the Schema, import the CSVs into a SQL database, and answer some questions about the data.
+To do this I had to understand the data files, learn how they are interrelated, diagram the relationships, design and build the Schema, import the CSVs into a SQL database, and answer some questions about the data.
 In short I performed:

 1. Data Modeling